 Article 12.
 Inurement & Conflict of Interest

-Section 2.
-No officer, appointed committee member or authorized representative of the Coalition shall receive any compensation, or other tangible or financial benefit from any element or activity of, or related to, the Coalition, except as reimbursement for actual, reasonable expenses directly associated with a Coalition element or activity, when authorized by the Coalition Officers.
+Section 1.
+Inurement.
+No Member of the Coalition or Director or Officer shall receive any pecuniary gain, benefit or profit, incidental or otherwise, or any compensation, or other tangible or financial benefit from any element or activity of, or related to, the Coalition; provided that Directors, Officers, appointed committee members and authorized representatives of the Coalition may receive reimbursement for actual, reasonable expenses directly associated with a Coalition event or activity, when appropriately authorized in writing.

 Article 13.
-Voluntary/Involuntary Dissolution of Coalition
+Voluntary/Involuntary Dissolution

 Article 14.
 Non-Liability Policy for Fixed Anchors and Rock Climbing